Frequently Asked Questions

 10. Why do we have to do the "measurements" as part of the combine?

 The measurements (height, standing reach, block jump and approach jump) are the key "numbers" that the coaches use to get a general idea of some of your raw athletic abilities.
 Your measurements are factors but not the deciding factor in whether a coach will recruit you.
 Your actual playing abilities carry a greater weight than these measurements.
+We do test for the key metric, the "approach jump", but not the "vertical jump" as coaches have said that they don't care so much about the distance from your standing reach to your approach jump as much as how high you can touch.

 11. Why don't the players do the other traditional combine testing events?